-Even though host plants aren’t top-of-mind when planning a butterfly garden, no butterfly garden is complete without these important, ‘behind-the-scenes’, plants.
+Even though host plants (food for caterpillars) aren’t top-of-mind when planning a butterfly garden, no butterfly garden is complete without these important, ‘behind-the-scenes’, plants.

 Host plants are the nurseries of the garden.
-If you keep an eye out you’ll see the female as she flits around the plant, gently laying her next brood’s eggs, sometimes on the top of leaves but usually on the bottom, hidden from predators.
+If you keep an eye out you’ll see the female as she flits around the plant, gently laying her next brood’s eggs, sometimes on the stems, sometimes on the top of leaves but usually on the bottom, hidden from predators.

 Then, in 10 to 14 days, the tiny larvae, less than an eighth inch long, emerge and begin eating the plant.
 It’s a fascinating process as they munch away, growing larger everyday.
 Equally fascinating is watching the caterpillar leave the plant to form a chrysalis.